xxshady/relib/docs.md

 Before loading a module host checks if module is already loaded or not, if it's loaded [`ModuleAlreadyLoaded`](https://docs.rs/relib_host/latest/relib_host/enum.LoadError.html#variant.ModuleAlreadyLoaded) error will be returned.

-### mmap hooks
+### Backtraces

-Hooks of libc `mmap64` and `munmap` to unmap leaked memory mappings on module unloading.
-It's needed for example to unmap leaked mappings in std [backtrace](https://github.com/xxshady/relib/issues/7).
+On Linux there are hooks of libc `mmap64` and `munmap` to unmap leaked memory mappings on module unloading in `std::backtrace` since there is no public API for that.<br>
+On Windows there is a `dbghelp.dll` hook, which is initialized in `relib_host::load_module` when it's called for the first time.
+It adds support for backtraces in multiple modules (even without [unloading](#usage-without-unloading) feature).